-I,, hereby request a leave of absence without pay
+l, , h nereby reques t a leave of absence e without pay as describe 30

 below.

 Duration of Leave: to

 Beginning Date Ending Date

-The extent of leave r requested:
+The extent of leave req uested:

 1)Full-time or

-2) Part-time lea ave of absence (%)
+2)Part-time leave of absence ( % )

-The general purpose of the leave of absence is:
+The general purpose of the leave of absen ce is:

-1) Pursuit of an advanced degree in a program in an accredited educational institution to which I have been accepted; or
+1) Pursuit to which I have been ac gree in a prog ram in an accredite d educational institution l

-2) A Professional development activity as defined in the current Faculty Handbook; or
+2) A Profe essional developme nt activity as defined in the curre nt Faculty Handbook; or

-3) Some other reason: (Explain below)
+3) Some o other reason: (Expla in below)

-I do or do not (initial one) request that my leave of absence be considered for approval under the provisions of the State Retirement System as educational leave, thereby making me eligible for retirement service credit for the period of my leave.
-I understand that such approval will obligate me to make the appropriate monthly payments to cover my contribution to the retirement system.
+• • visions of the State ent service credit fo Retirement S r the period o ystem as education of my leave.
+I under al leave, thereby making stand that such approva